SaishRedkar/FilmyBot/README.md

         export SLACK_BOT_TOKEN='your Slack API token'

 # Getting the bot ID
-Run the get_botid.py script to get the bot ID
+Run the get_botid.py script to get the bot ID.
+In the script, change the value of 'BOT_NAME' to the name of the bot that you created.

     python get_botid.py